 For neurodivergent individuals, being under- or over-stimulated can be problematic, so the aspects that will be incorporated in the design of our next welfare office had been shown to aid focus and concentration.

-To reduce echo and absorb sound reflection.
+1. Acoustic panels: to reduce echo and absorb sound reflection.

-To allow easy control of lighting levels.
+2. Dimmable lights: to allow easy control of lighting levels.

-Taking into account those with sensory processing disorders, who may encounter issues with touching certain textures or types of fabric.
+3. Considerate fabrics on furniture: taking into account those with sensory processing disorders, who may encounter issues with touching certain textures or types of fabric.

-Light pastel colours give balance, avoiding a stark white surrounding and light reflection.
+4. Colour changes to walls: light pastel colours give balance, avoiding a stark white surrounding and light reflection.

-To reduce the amount of materials on the cabin walls – helping to reduce over-stimulation and/or confusion.
+5. Use of digital technology: to reduce the amount of materials on the cabin walls – helping to reduce over-stimulation and/or confusion.

 The sustainable aspects of the P1 compound have made it a first for the construction industry.

-Designed to significantly reduce energy loss, harvest rainwater and much more, these “B rated cabins” are key to the future of sustainable construction.
+Designed to significantly reduce energy loss, harvest rainwater and much more, these 'B rated cabins' are key to the future of sustainable construction.